Skip to main content

 1. Registering with SeaSketch

-The root URL of the REST API returns a manifest of all project assets.
+The root URL of the REST API returns a service manifest of all project assets.
 This includes names, URL's, and configuration for all of the projects report clients, preprocessing functions, and geoprocessing functions.

 Example for FSM: https://yo04tf0re1.execute-api.us-west-2.amazonaws.com/prod/